-Section 65.
-All cultivation, harvesting, manufacture, and packaging of cannabis must take place in a secure facility at a physical address provided to the department during the registration process.
-The secure facility may only be accessed by agents of the medical cannabis establishment, emergency personnel, and adults who are twenty one years and older and who are accompanied by a medical cannabis establishment agents.
+All cultivation, harvesting, manufacturing and packaging of cannabis shall take place in a secure facility at a physical address provided to the department during the registration process.
+The secure facility may only be accessed by agents of the medical cannabis establishment, emergency personnel, and adults who are twenty-one years of age and older and who are accompanied by a medical cannabis establishment agent.

-Section 66.
 No medical cannabis establishment other than a cannabis product manufacturer may produce cannabis concentrates, cannabis extractions, or other cannabis products.

-Section 67.
 A medical cannabis establishment may not share office space with or refer a patient to a practitioner.

-Section 68.
 A medical cannabis establishment may not permit any person to consume cannabis on the property of a medical cannabis establishment.

-Section 69.
 A medical cannabis establishment is subject to inspection by the department during business hours.

-Section 70.
 Before cannabis may be dispensed to a cardholder or nonresident cardholder, a dispensary agent shall:

-(1) Make a diligent effort to verify that the registry identification card or registration presented to the dispensary is valid;

-(2) Make a diligent effort to verify that the person presenting the documentation is the person identified on the document presented to the dispensary agent;

-(3) Not believe that the amount dispensed would cause the person to possess more than the allowable amount of cannabis; and

-(4) Make a diligent effort to verify that the dispensary is the current dispensary that was designated by the cardholder or nonresident cardholder.
+- (1) Shall make a diligent effort to verify that the registry identification card or registration presented to the dispensary is valid; - (2) Shall make a diligent effort to verify that the person presenting the documentation is the person identified on the document presented to the dispensary agent; - (3) May not dispense an amount of cannabis to a person that would cause the person to possess more than the allowable amount of cannabis; and - (4) Shall make a diligent effort to verify that the dispensary is the current dispensary that was designated by the cardholder or nonresident cardholder.

-Section 71.
 A dispensary may not dispense more than three ounces of cannabis to a nonresident cardholder or a registered qualifying patient, directly or via a designated caregiver, in any fourteen day period.
-A dispensary shall ensure compliance with this limitation by maintaining internal, confidential records that include records specifying how much cannabis is dispensed to a nonresident cardholder or registered qualifying patient and whether it is dispensed directly to a registered qualifying patient or to the designated caregiver.
+A dispensary shall ensure compliance with the limitation under this section by maintaining internal, confidential records that include records specifying how much cannabis is dispensed to a nonresident cardholder or registered qualifying patient and whether it is dispensed directly to a registered qualifying patient or to the designated caregiver.

 Section 72.
-Not later than one hundred twenty days after the effective date of this Act, the department shall promulgate rules pursuant to sections 1-26:
+That the code be amended by adding a NEW SECTION to read: Not later than one hundred twenty days after the effective date of this Act, the department shall promulgate rules pursuant to chapter 1-26: